On the molecules of numerical semigroups, Puiseux monoids, and Puiseux algebras: Monoids, Atoms, and Molecules

-Throughout this paper, we shall tacitly assume that the term \emph{monoid} by itself always refers to a commutative cancellative monoid.
-Let $M$ be a monoid.
-As all monoids we will study here are commutative, we will use additive notation.
-In particular, the operation of $M$ is denoted by ``+" and the identity element is denoted by $0$.
-The set $M \! \setminus \! \{0\}$ is denoted by $M^\bullet$\!\!.
-For $a,c \in M$, we say that $a$ \emph{divides} $c$ \emph{in} $M$ and write $a \mid_M c$ if $c = a + b$ for some $b \in M$.
+Throughout this paper, we will tacitly assume that the term \emph{monoid} by itself always refers to a commutative and cancellative semigroup with identity.
+In addition, we will use additive notation by default and switch to multiplicative notation only when necessary (in which case, the notation will be clear from the context).
+For a monoid $M$, we let $M^\bullet$ denote the set $M \! \setminus \! \{0\}$.
+If $a,c \in M$, then we say that~$a$ \emph{divides}~$c$ \emph{in} $M$ and write $a \mid_M c$ provided that $c = a + b$ for some $b \in M$.
 We write $M = \langle S \rangle$ when $M$ is generated by a set $S$.
-The monoid $M$ is \emph{finitely generated} if it can be generated by a finite set.
-A succinct exposition of finitely generated commutative monoids can be found in \cite{GR99} by Garc\'ia-S\'anchez and Rosales.
+The monoid $M$ is \emph{finitely generated} if it can be generated by a finite set; otherwise, $M$ is said to be \emph{non-finitely generated}.
+A succinct exposition of finitely generated monoids can be found in~\cite{GR99}.